33YANG/mine-sweeper/readme.md

 > Build with webpack

 # Preview
-This project includes a basic web-side minesweeper game with three levels of difficulty.
+This project includes a basic web-side **minesweeper game** with 3 levels of difficulty.

 ![MINE-BOOM.PNG](https://raw.githubusercontent.com/33YANG/Mine-Sweeper/main/preview/BOOM.PNG)

-There is an automatic minesweeping mode (each step can be delayed by 1s), but automatic minesweeping is not absolutely correct, it is also a probability event.
-There is a debug mode in the automatic mode, which allows you to see clearly the operation of each step of the computer.
+There is an automatic minesweeping mode (each step can be delayed by 1s), and a debug mode in the automatic mode, which allows you to see clearly the operation of each step of the computer.

-There is also a cyclic automatic minesweeping mode, where the computer constantly tries to sweep mines to obtain the ratio between the success and failure of mine sweeping.
+And a cyclic automatic minesweeping mode, where the computer constantly tries to sweep mines to obtain the ratio between the success and failure of mine sweeping.

 ![MINE-LOOP.PNG](https://raw.githubusercontent.com/33YANG/Mine-Sweeper/main/preview/LOOP.PNG)